jfrancemone/Market-Trends-Genre-Success-Analysis-of-9-068-Films/README.md

 ### **Project Overview**

+What drives content success at scale?
 This project is a large-scale analysis of the film industry, examining the relationship between **production budgets**, **genre clusters**, and **market success** (box office & audience reception) over a 20-year period (1997–2017).

-This project utilizes **longitudinal modeling** and **correlation network analysis** to identify how genres co-occur and evolve, providing a data-driven framework for predicting content success.
+Using **longitudinal modeling** and **correlation network analysis** on 9,068 films, I identified how genres co-occur, evolve, and compete, providing a data-driven framework for understanding content market dynamics.

 > **📄 Publication:**
 > Francemone, C. J., Kryston, K., & Grizzard, M. (2023).
 Examining genre success, co-occurrence, release, and production of 9,068 films over twenty years. *Poetics, 99*, 1-13.
 >
 > [**Read the Full Paper (PDF)**](Francemone_Genre_Success_2023.pdf)

+*Note: This project uses SPSS for statistical modeling and R for network visualization.
+The analytical approach is tool-agnostic and transferable to Python-based workflows (e.g., pandas, networkx).*

 ---

 ### **Key Findings & Strategic Insights**

 #### **1. The Shift to "Event" Cinema**